SAARC Objectives: A Complete 2024 Guide to Key Goals and Aims

 Quick Summary

-• SAARC is an intergovernmental organization of eight South Asian countries, established in 1985.
+• SAARC, established in 1985, is an intergovernmental organization of eight South Asian nations.

-• Recent developments focus on labor migration, human trafficking prevention, and alignment with Sustainable Development Goals.
+• Recent efforts focus on labor migration, combating human trafficking, and aligning initiatives with Sustainable Development Goals.

 Table of Contents